liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/01-intro.markdown

     Attempt to leverage an extension point instead of upgrading your Ext plugin.
-    If an Ext plugin is necessary, you must review all changes between the previous Liferay Portal instance you were using and @product-ver@, and then manually modify your Ext plugin to merge your changes with @product@'s.{.summary}
+    If an Ext plugin is necessary, you must review all changes between the previous Liferay Portal instance you were using and @sharepoint-ver@, and then manually modify your Ext plugin to merge your changes with @sharepoint@'s.{.summary}

-Once you've finished the code upgrade steps, your custom apps will be compatible with @product-ver@!
+Once you've finished the code upgrade steps, your custom apps will be compatible with @sharepoint-ver@!